fancysofthq/phoenix/README.md

 Onyx is designed to run on modern machines where MCUs, FPUs and even NPUs are ubiquitous and C standard library is implemented.
 This allows to safely assume that programs written in Onyx can make use of dynamic memory, floating point operations, tensor arithmetic and common OS routines such as signals and events.

+TODO: A major language version is targeted at mainstream machines.
+For example, when the QPU (Quantum Compute Unit) becomes ubiquitous, the language shall include primitives to operate with Quantum Bits.
+Shifting to a new computing capatibilities requires bump of the language major version.

+A new major language version implies the need to rewrite old code to use new features.
+For example, if there was no built-in threading routines in Onyx 1.0, existing code would rely on some third-party thread management.
+Once threading is built into language, there is no need to maintain those third-party libraries for the new language version anymore.
+If it was a minor release instead, a threading library would only support, say, Onyx till version 1.5 (where the feature is added), but not higher, which would be confusing.
+Instead, the library continues support for 1.* language versions, but drops support for 2.*.

 ## Examples

 Examples use mixed syntax to demonstrate its flexibility.